megmcca/lammps/doc/src/fix_move.rst

 This fix produces a per-atom array which can be accessed by various :doc:`output commands <Howto_output>`.
-The number of columns for each atom is 3, and the columns store the original unwrapped x,y,z coords of each atom.
+The number of columns for each atom is 3, and the columns store the original unwrapped x,y,z coordinates of each atom.
 The per-atom values can be accessed on any timestep.

 No parameter of this fix can be used with the *start/stop* keywords of